In re Eros International Securities Litigation

 Status: Ongoing Case

-Labaton Sucharow exposes a drama of nepotism and self-dealing in this securities class action against Eros, a leading Bollywood film production and distribution companyOn July 15, 2016, Labaton Sucharow, as court-appointed lead counsel, filed a consolidated amended complaint on behalf of lead plaintiffs against Eros International Plc (Eros), one of the leading production and distribution companies of Bollywood films.
+Labaton Sucharow exposes a drama of nepotism and self-dealing in this securities class action against Eros, a leading Bollywood film production and distribution companyOn October 10, 2016, Labaton Sucharow, as court-appointed lead counsel, filed an amended consolidated complaint on behalf of the lead plaintiffs against Eros International Plc (Eros), one of the leading production and distribution companies of Bollywood films.
 The company’s main subsidiary was founded in 1977 by Arjun Lulla.
 In June 2006, Arjun Lulla transferred control to his son Kishore Lulla.

 This action exposes several Eros executives’ and Lulla family members’ hands in the corporate cookie jar.
 As described in the complaint, “Since its inception, the company has been run by and for the benefit of the Lulla family as a vehicle for the transfer of money to relatives and associates through extensive and systematic related-party transactions that generated personal wealth for them, but limited corporate profits.”
 Looking to expand the company as their personal piggy bank, the Lulla family decided to take the company public.
 In order to do so, Eros had to come out with a new cutting-edge product to convince investors of the company’s growth potential.

 In August 2012, Eros launched Eros Now, a film-and-music streaming service.
 This new service would be crucial to attracting investors for the company’s IPO, which commenced in November 2013.
 Lead plaintiffs allege that Eros defrauded investors by knowingly overstating the usage and content of Eros Now.
 The growing user base and strong film portfolio touted by Eros drove the stock price to all-time highs.
 In reality, Eros was struggling to acquire paying users and lied about the number of movies in production, in its streaming library, and to which that Eros had distribution rights.